intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

 The second View is essentially the same.
 We have ```@Environment(Router.self) var router```, this is being injected from the ```navigator``` function so we can push more views into the stack.
-Another thing to note in that we do not need to add the ```navigator``` to the second View because it is in the hierarchy from the ContentView.
-Here is how it looks like:
+Another thing to note is that we do not need to add the ```navigator``` to the second View because it is in the hierarchy from the ContentView.
+Here is what it looks like:

 ![Fig 1](/imra_code_blog/assets/blog/swiftUI-navigation/recording-1.gif)